top of page

 Ethics, Demonstrated in Geometrical Order, usually known as the Ethics, is a philosophical treatise written in Latin by Baruch Spinoza.
 It was written between 1661 and 1675 and was first published posthumously in 1677.
 The book is perhaps the most ambitious attempt to apply the method of Euclid in philosophy.
 Spinoza puts forward a small number of definitions and axioms from which he attempts to derive hundreds of propositions and

 corollaries, such as "When the Mind imagines its own lack of power, it is saddened by it", "A free man thinks of nothing less than of death", and "The human Mind cannot be absolutely destroyed with the Body, but something of it remains which is eternal."
-Over eight
+Over ten

 afternoon online seminars, the 2nd and 4th Thursdays of the month, the series will cover: